Shakthivelms8/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

     > &#128221; Note that *[Multi-regions write accounts are not currently supported for continuous backups][/azure/cosmos-db/continuous-backup-restore-introduction]*.
 If you did not disable Multi-region writes when you created your Azure Cosmos DB account, you will need to do it now or enabling the continuous backup feature will fail.
 You can disable multi-region writes unde the **Replicate data globally** *Settings* section.

-## Delete one of the salesOrder documents
+### Task 5: Delete one of the salesOrder documents

 1. Under **Data Explorer**, run the following query to get the current date and time.
 Copy that timestamp to notepad.
 This Time stamp should be in UTC.